 Clinical research is encouraged, and the fellow is able to participate in ongoing projects in craniosynostosis, cleft care, vascular lesions and airway disorders, as well as translational research in stem cell biology.
 In addition, the fellow receives exposure to telemedicine.
 The fellow attends all pediatric plastic surgery and craniofacial clinics, the cleft and craniofacial team meetings, and didactic sessions on related topics and provides emergency call and hospital call for pediatric plastic surgery patients.
 The fellow is involved in teaching and provides information and training to the UC San Diego Plastic Surgery residents.
 A unique aspect of the fellowship is participation in international charity trips to Mexico, as well as intimate involvement with Fresh Start Surgical Gifts programs, a charity program providing free care to children in the U.S. and abroad who have no funding.

-The Fresh Start Surgical Clinic houses the Center for Craniofacial Disorders along with Plastic Surgery, Genetics and Dysmorphology, as well as the Fresh Start Surgical Gifts charity.
-The Center was established at Rady Children’s and is a brand-new state-of-the-art facility providing an outstanding infrastructure for our patients and staff.
+The Fresh Start Surgical Clinic houses the state-of-the-art Center for Craniofacial Disorders along with Plastic Surgery, Genetics and Dysmorphology and the Fresh Start Surgical Gifts charity.

 - Don Kikkawa, M.D.